sandboxnu/good-dog-licensing/packages/trpc/README.md

 ## Best Practices

+- **Organization:** Keep the procedures organized in the `procedures` directory.
-- **Type Safety:** Always define input types using `zod` to ensure type safety, use zod internally or define the output type if calling a third party library.
+- **Type Safety:** Input types are defined using `zod` to ensure type safety, use zod internally or define the output type if calling a third party library.
-- **Error Handling:** Use tRPC's built-in error handling mechanisms to provide meaningful error messages.
+- **Error Handling:** Use tRPC's built-in error handling mechanisms, i.e. throwing TRPCErrors, to ensure consistent error handling our procedures.
-- **Code Organization:** Keep the procedures organized in the `procedures` directory.
+- **Service Context Layer:** Import services into the context to be used in procedures, rather than importing them directly in the procedure.
+This allows for easier testing and mocking of services.
-- **Testing:** Write tests for all procedures to ensure they work as expected.
+- **Testing:** Write integration tests for all procedures to ensure they work as expected.

 ## Testing with tRPC